AlexanderDewhirst/networking_time_series_collection/README.md

 ## Architecture
-The application includes both a data collection phase and neural network modeling phase:
+The application includes both a network traffic data collection phase and a neural network anomaly detection phase.

-The data collection phase consists of a Python script which is scheduled regularly to collect port occupancy and network packet time series data.
+The data collection phase collects port occupancy and network packet time series data.
 Each job starts a new round, effectively batching the collected time series data.
-For each round, two classes overriding an instance of `threading.Thread` in the directory `/threads` {`ScannerThread` and `SnifferThread`} are called.
-These call the respective services in directory `/services` (`scanner` and `Sniffer`).
-Each Thread class then stores the data in the SQLite3 database.

-The neural network modeling phase uses a convolutional neural network (CNN), a recurrent neural network (RNN), and an autoencoder (AE).
+The anomaly detection phase predicts anomalies within batched time series data using a convolutional neural network (CNN), a recurrent neural network (RNN), and an autoencoder (AE).
 The CNN extracts local features in port usage.
-The RNN, which uses Long Short-Term Memory (LMTM) network, extracts temporal features in port usage.
+The RNN, which uses Long Short-Term Memory (LSTM) network, extracts temporal features in port usage.
 Finally, the AE compresses and decompresses the data in order to generalize features to detect anomalies for unlabeled data.
+After evaluating the latest batch using the current weights, the model is further trained using the data for evaluation in the next batch.

 ### Data Structure
 Rounds ( id, start_time )